dieg0varela/monty/README.md

 /monty$
 ```

-Monty byte code files can contain blank lines (empty or made of spaces only, and any additional text after the opcode or its required argument is not taken into account:
+Monty byte code files can contain blank lines (empty or made of spaces only), and any additional text after the opcode or its required argument is not taken into account:

 ```
 /monty$ cat -e bytecodes/001.m